leandernikolaus/hotstuff-ivy/README.md

 Mostly I found working with Ivy great.
 However in some cases it seems to run forever, i.e. hours.
 I believe this is what is refered to in the community as the SMT solver diverging.
 In these cases, I usually came up with a counterexample to inductivity myself and changed the model.
+Using the `marco_finder=false` speeded up the process only in some cases.

-Verifying the complet proof currently takes about 13 minutes, what is ok, but significantly more than what I was expecting based on the papers, where proof times of less then 10 seconds are reported [PoPL`17](https://dl.acm.org/doi/abs/10.1145/3140568).
+Initially, verifying the complet proof currently took about 13 minutes, what is ok, but significantly more than what I was expecting based on the papers, where proof times of less then 10 seconds are reported [PoPL`17](https://dl.acm.org/doi/abs/10.1145/3140568).

+I managed to reduce the proof time to around 1 minutes by using invariants from the `tree` isolate as specification, rather than proving them again.